admin3514/aws-notes/README.md

   Launch Templates simplify EC2 deployment, improve consistency, and support Auto Scaling & Spot Instances. <br>

 *4. EC2 Purchasing Models :* <br>

   1️⃣ On-Demand Instances (Pay-as-You-Go) - 💰 Pricing: Charged per second/minute with no long-term commitment. <br>
-      📌 Best For: <br>
-      ✅ Short-term, unpredictable workloads <br>
-      ✅ Applications that require high flexibility <br>
-      ✅ Development and testing environments <br>
      🔹 Example: Running a web app for a few hours without long-term commitment. <br>

   2️⃣ Reserved Instances (RIs) – Up to 75% Discount - 💰 Pricing: Prepaid commitment for 1 or 3 years → Huge savings! <br>
-      📌 Best For: <br>
-      ✅ Long-running, predictable workloads <br>
-      ✅ Applications requiring steady usage <br>
-      ✅ Big cost savings over time <br>
      🔹 Example: Running a database server 24/7 for a year → Reserved Instances save money! <br>

   3️⃣ Savings Plans (Flexible Cost Savings) - 💰 Pricing: Similar to RIs but more flexible → Save up to 72% <br>
-     📌 Best For: <br>
-     ✅ Long-term workloads but with some flexibility <br>
-     ✅ Workloads that might change over time <br>
-     ✅ Works across all AWS regions <br>
      🔹 Example: If your app may change instance types, Savings Plans are better than RIs. <br>

   4️⃣ Spot Instances (Up to 90% Discount!) - 💰 Pricing: Lowest cost option, but instances can be interrupted. <br>
-     📌 Best For: <br>
-     ✅ Batch processing, machine learning, big data, CI/CD <br>
-     ✅ Applications that can handle interruptions <br>
-     ✅ Highly cost-sensitive workloads <br>
      🔹 Example: Running AI training models at a fraction of the cost. <br>

   5️⃣ Dedicated Hosts (Physical Server for You Only) - 💰 Pricing: Expensive but required for compliance & licensing. <br>
-     📌 Best For: <br>
-     ✅ Running legacy apps that require a physical server <br>
-     ✅ BYOL (Bring Your Own License) for software like Windows Server <br>
-     ✅ Meeting compliance needs (e.g., HIPAA, GDPR) <br>
      🔹 Example: A company running Windows Server with its own licenses. <br>

    6️⃣ Dedicated Instances (Private EC2 Instances) - 💰 Pricing: More costly than On-Demand, but cheaper than Dedicated Hosts. <br>
-      📌 Best For: <br>
-      ✅ Workloads that need single-tenant EC2 instances <br>
-      ✅ Not as strict as Dedicated Hosts but still private <br>
       🔹 Example: A finance company requiring high security but not full physical control. <br>

    7️⃣ Capacity Reservations - 💰 Pricing: Pay On-Demand rates but guarantee EC2 capacity in a specific region. <br>
-      📌 Best For: <br>
-      ✅ Mission-critical applications that must always run <br>
-      ✅ When you need guaranteed instances in a busy AWS region <br>
       🔹 Example: E-commerce sites preparing for Black Friday traffic. <br>